ktaylor63/southeast/site/content/articles/endangered-woodpecker-is-baseballs-newest-mascott.md

 ---
-draft: true
 title: "Endangered woodpecker is baseball’s newest mascot"
 author: "Mark Davis, Public Affairs Specialist"
 hero:
   name: fayettevile-baseball-bat.jpg
   alt: "A deep red, wooden baseball bat commemorating the opening of Fayetteville’s new baseball stadium"
-  caption: "A baseball bat commemorating the City of Fayetteville, North Carolina's bew baseball stadium groundbreaking - August 21, 2017. <a href='https://flic.kr/p/26ENUAu'>Photo</a> by the City of Fayetteville."
+  caption: 'A baseball bat commemorating the City of Fayetteville, North Carolina’s bew baseball stadium groundbreaking - August 21, 2017. <a href="https://flic.kr/p/26ENUAu">Photo</a> by the City of Fayetteville.'
 type: feature
-date: 2018-11-08T00:00:00.000Z
+date: 2018-11-13T00:00:00.000Z
 tags:
   - "Endangered Species Act"
   - "Longleaf Pine"
   - "North Carolina"
   - "Red-Cockaded Woodpecker"
   - Texas
-updated: "November 8th, 2018"
+updated: "November 13th, 2018"
 ---

 {{< figure class="photo-right" src="/images/pages/fayetteville-woodpeckers.jpg" alt="A woodpecker mascott with red hair and a bat with holes chewed through" caption="Minor League Baseball has a new mascot, a new team: the Fayetteville Woodpeckers.
 The team, based in Fayetteville, North Carolina, has adopted the endangered red-cockaded woodpecker to adorn team caps, shirts and other items.
 Note the bat; that bird's been busy.
 Photo courtesy of the Fayetteville Woodpeckers." >}}